fetchai/agents-aea/docs/skill-guide.md

         logger.info("[{}]: tearing down MySearchBehaviour".format(self.context.agent_name))
 ```

-Searches are proactive and as such well placed in a `Behaviour`.
+Searches are proactive and, as such, well placed in a `Behaviour`.

 We place this code in `my_agent/skills/my_search/behaviours.py`.